ReezanVisram/FPGA-ReactionTimer/README.md

 **To run this project on hardware, you will require the Arty S7-50 board from Digilent, which can be found [here](https://digilent.com/reference/programmable-logic/arty-s7/start), as well as a 4-Digit 7-Segment display, breadboard, 4 220 ohm resistors and some jumpers.**

-It is not feasible for anyone who does not have the Arty S7-50 board and the rest of the required hardware to try out this project, so please check out the demo video below!

 1. Follow the Circuit Diagram below to connect your Arty S7-50 board to your 4-Digit, 7-Segment Display
 2. Clone this repo
 3. Open the `ReactionTimer.xpr` file found in `Work_Dir` in Vivado 2023.2+
 4. Run Synthesis, Implementation, and Generate Bitstream, before downloading the created `.bit` file to the board using a USB cable.
 5. Start testing your reaction time!

-### Circuit Diagram

-Coming soon!

-### Demo Video

-Coming soon!